michaelekoh1/maq/README.md

 - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here: (https://michaelekoh1.github.io/ekoh-consulting/index.html)
+The live link can be found here: (https://michaelekoh1.github.io/maq/index.html)

 # Credits

 ## Content

-- Hero image was taken from pixabay website which was an Open Source site for personal use.
+- Hero image and login image were taken from pixabay website which was an Open Source site for personal use.

 - Various instucttions like understanding the basics of a good website and simplicity of a webpage were taken from You Tube.